ivanestro/Spring-Assignment-5/README.md

 - Deleted: while loop, this assignment is only test purposes not running an app program :c

 - Modified: Fixes Indentation from while loop:

+## Code Modification 4

+- Modified: doc string messages to chatbot.py such as Description, Args, Return, Raise etc.

+- Added: Test get_amount in src chatbot.py if the amount is entered in alphabets typeError is raised.
+If the value is entered less than
+0 ValueError occurs.
+- Added: test_chatbot.py testing all the raise exceptions from the src chatbot.py to simulate the errors and to check the changes.
+- Added: README Struggles with a new self.assertAlmostEqual function.

+[EOF]